-The Highways & Transportation Committee, comprising both elected Councillors and co-opted members, meets six times a year.
+The Environment, Highways, and Transport Committee, comprising both elected Councillors and co-opted members, meets six times a year.

 To support and promote all aspects of road safety for all users of the roads, including pedestrians, cyclists, horse riders, drivers and their passengers within Claygate and into and out of Claygate

 - To support and initiate proposals to reduce the speed of vehicles where appropriate.

 - To ensure there are sufficiently safe and appropriate places for pedestrians to cross Claygates’s roads and that pavements and footpaths are appropriate and well maintained.

 - To promote cycling, the wellbeing of cyclists and to help keep bicycles secure in Claygate’s public places.